PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

 $m\leftarrow m+1$, and $u\leftarrow u+1/N$.

 \textbf{End For} \end{itemize}

 \hrulefill

 Some additional implementation details utilized in Section \ref{subsec: Simulation Setup} are as follows.
 For the MCMC kernel in the sampling step of the SMC algorithm, we use a Gaussian random-walk Metropolis kernel with covariance matrix proportional to the empirical covariance matrix of the current set of particles.
 We scale the empirical covariance of the step $t$ particles by $t^{-0.9}$.
 In practice, the scaling factor can be adjusted, possibly dynamically rather than with a general rule like $t^{-0.9}$, to ensure reasonable acceptance rates in the MCMC steps of the SMC algorithm.
-The prior was taken to be the standard multivariate normal distribution.